• Bloglovin

 Gluten-Free Tahini Snack Cake with Chocolate Buttercream

-This tahini coconut flour cake is an easy and healthy refined sugar-free and gluten-free snack cake with chocolate buttercream!
+This tahini coconut flour cake is an easy refined sugar-free and gluten-free snack cake with chocolate buttercream!
 Sweetened only with coconut sugar and maple syrup, it's the perfect midday snack cake that tastes indulgent.
 The chocolate coconut sugar buttercream frosting recipe without powdered sugar uses caramelized coconut sugar as sweetener.

 Ingredients